amdev9/dapp-browser/docs/README.md

 ![alt text](./diagrams/forwardToRendererWrapper.png?raw=true "forwardToRendererWrapper middleware mechanizm")

 Each created renderer process (client, dapp) has own uniq identificator `UUID` passed to process `additionalParams`.
-So we can identify and map each process with uniq token id. `replayToRenderer` reply only to renderer with given id.
-Filter by passed `UUID_RECEIVER_RENDERER` - `globalUUIDList` map `UUID_RECEIVER_RENDERER` to webcontents id.
+So we can identify and map each process with uniq token id.
+It helps us to deliver action straight to renderer process with `UUID` mapped with dapp name in main process.
+It is implemented with simple filter of passed array `globalUUIDList` (given `UUID` mapped to id of renderer and we can get `webContents` via `webContents.fromId(id)` electron method).

 -------------------------